buttonwoodcx/doc-bcx-validation/guide/basic-shape-of-a-rule.md

 > You might noticed the function we used for value override is not quite safe, when value is null/undefined, the above code raises exception on `value.length`.
 The safer way is to do `value => value && value.length >= 8`.

-> While you have to be careful to do not provide functions throws exception, `bcx-expression-evaluator` is quite safe, silent most of the time, `"$value.length >= 8"` never throws exception.

 > The full list of arguments of that function is `function(value, propertyPath, context, get)`.
 We only used the first `value` argument here. `propertyPath` and `context` are useful in [nest rule](./nested-rule), `get` is a function to get arbitrary expression value from current scope.
 In `bcx-validation`, no matter what you use function for, (to override value, to define raw validator, to provide a rule factory) they all have that same list of arguments, but there are different requirements on return value.

-If you are interested on using expression, please read through [bcx-expression-evaluator README](https://github.com/buttonwoodcx/bcx-expression-evaluator).
+If you are interested on using expression, please read through [scoped-eval README](https://github.com/3cp/scoped-eval).

 `bcx-validation` uses [lodash](https://github.com/lodash/lodash) extensively.
 For convenience, lodash is available as a helper to any expression used in `bcx-validation`.
 So instead of `"$value.length >= 8"`, you can also write `"_.size($value) >= 8"`.

-Let's look back on the message override again, the message you provided is actually evaluated by `bcx-expression-evaluator` in es6 string interpolation mode. `"must be at least 8 characters long"` is actually like es6 `` `must be at least 8 characters long` ``.
+Let's look back on the message override again, the message you provided is actually evaluated by `scoped-eval` in es6 string interpolation mode. `"must be at least 8 characters long"` is actually like es6 `` `must be at least 8 characters long` ``.

 It means you can do this: